Connect with others who understand.

 Measuring effectiveness is important because it helps physicians know if a treatment option is working.
 It also helps classify different prescriptions as being moderately effective, highly effective, etc.

 But how is effectiveness measured?
-Briefly, doctors monitor the effectiveness of an MS treatment in three main ways.
+Briefly, doctors monitor the effectiveness of an MS treatment several ways.
 A doctor’s recommendations on whether to continue or switch medications are mostly based on:

 • MRI results and lab tests that measure MS disease progression by analyzing lesions in the brain and spinal cord